+Through the smart grid platform, we can control the smart meters from our offices, which allows us to complete certain service requests (like connecting and disconnecting power to a home) without making a service call.
+Through a software program called an Outage Management System (OMS), smart meters can help us identify outages and give us a visual representation of the outage’s severity, location, and restoration status, which creates patterns that can help us better handle future outages.
+An OMS lets our system operators track and resolve events by time, type, and duration; and they can use meter data logs to accurately report on and account for these outages and their restoration.

-AMI can give customers timely access to a wealth of data on their own energy usage, enabling them to better monitor and manage their electricity consumption and offering the opportunity to be true partners with the Hawaiian Electric Companies in increasing energy efficiency and reducing costs.
-AMI allows us to offer customers various pricing and payment programs such as time-of-use electricity pricing (including specific electric vehicle rates), Prepay option for billing, and rooftop solar net energy metering (NEM) to better manage their energy usage.
+AMI can give customers timely access to a wealth of data on their own energy use, enabling them to better monitor and manage their electricity consumption and offering the opportunity to be true partners with the Hawaiian Electric Companies in increasing energy efficiency and reducing costs.
+AMI allows us to offer customers various pricing and payment programs such as time-of-use electricity pricing (including specific electric vehicle rates), a Prepay option for billing, and rooftop solar net energy metering (NEM) to better manage their energy usage.

-Essentially, the AMI network enables communication between a smart grid device (such as an AMI meter) and Hawaiian Electric Companies by sending data to and from the smart grid devices over the Silver Spring Networks IPV6 platform to a head-end system which relays the data to the proper system for data storage and analysis.
+Essentially, the AMI network sends a wealth of data to and from the smart grid devices over the IPv6 platform to a head-end system which relays the data to the proper system where it can be stored and analyzed.

-Hawaiian Electric Companies architectural leverages [ugh!] existing smart grid system design including the National Institute of Standards and Technology (NIST) Smart Grid Framework 3.0 published in October 2014.
+The architectural design of our electric system takes advantage of existing smart grid system design, including the design specified by the National Institute of Standards and Technology (NIST) in the final version of its Smart Grid Framework (Update 3.0) published in September 2014.
 The NIST Smart Grid 3.0 framework defines the plan to transform the nation’s aging electric power system into an interoperable smart grid that integrates information and communication technologies with the power-delivery infrastructure.

-The Hawaiian Electric Companies smart grid architecture incorporates the NIST logical model which, at the highest level, has seven domains that apply to our smart grid platform Table 19
+Our smart grid architecture incorporates most of the NIST logical model which, at the highest level, has seven domains that apply to our smart grid platform (outlined in Table 1; the colors represent the various domains in Figure 9).